Marklogic-retired/marklogic-data-hub/_pages/project/dhsdeploy.md

 To learn more about DHS, see http://www.marklogic.com/product/marklogic-database-overview/data-hub-service/.

-Deploying a DHF project to a DHS cluster requires the following project configuration differences:
+Deploying to a DHF project to a Data Hub Service cluster requires a specific set of gradle properties.
+Use the example below as a template for your `gradle.properties`.
+Notes on what to modify appear after the example.

-## Changes to Provisioning Users and Roles

-When deploying into a DHS environment, usernames, passwords, and roles are defined by the DHS Data Hub Security Admin.
-Your project should not define the following gradle properties:

-* `mlUsername` and `mlPassword`.
-The DHS administrator will provide an equivalent user with the DHS `FlowOperator` role.
-* `mlManageUsername` and `mlManagePassword`.
-The DHS administrator will provide an equivalent user with the DHS `FlowDeveloper` role.
-* `mlSecurityUsername` and `mlSecurityPassword`
-* `mlHubUserRole`, `mlHubUserName`, and `mlHubUserPassword`

-## Required Modules Database Permissions
-DHF and custom code deployed to the DHS modules database must be inserted into the database with a specific set of permissions that fits the DHS security model.
-Therefore, your `gradle.properties` file must include the following when deploying into a Data Hub Service environment:
 ```
+mlDHFVersion=4.0.1
+mlHost=YOUR_DHS_HOSTNAME

+mlIsHostLoadBalancer=true

+mlUsername=YOUR_FLOW_DEVELOPER_USER
+mlPassword=YOUR_FLOW_DEVELOPER_PASSWORD
+mlManageUsername=YOUR_FLOW_OPERATOR_USER
+mlManagePassword=YOUR_FLOW_OPERATOR_PASSWORD

+mlStagingAppserverName=data-hub-STAGING
+mlStagingPort=8006
+mlStagingDbName=data-hub-STAGING
+mlStagingForestsPerHost=1

+mlFinalAppserverName=data-hub-FINAL
+mlFinalPort=8004
+mlFinalDbName=data-hub-FINAL
+mlFinalForestsPerHost=1

+mlJobAppserverName=data-hub-JOBS
+mlJobPort=8007
+mlJobDbName=data-hub-JOBS
+mlJobForestsPerHost=1

+mlModulesDbName=data-hub-MODULES
+mlStagingTriggersDbName=data-hub-staging-TRIGGERS
+mlStagingSchemasDbName=data-hub-staging-SCHEMAS

+mlFinalTriggersDbName=data-hub-final-TRIGGERS
+mlFinalSchemasDbName=data-hub-final-SCHEMAS

 mlModulePermissions=flowDeveloper,read,flowDeveloper,execute,flowDeveloper,insert,flowOperator,read,flowOperator,execute,flowOperator,insert

+mlIsProvisionedEnvironment=true
 ```
+You will need to change the value of at least the following properties:

+* `mlHost`: Use the hostname of your
+* `mlUsername` and `mlPassword`: The DHS administrator should provide you credentials for a user with the DHS `FlowOperator` role.
+* `mlManageUsername` and `mlManagePassword`: The DHS administrator should provide you credentials for a user with the DHS `FlowDeveloper` role.